 These discounts range from 10% to 15% depending on the overall price.

-In short, when you book your Barcelona Aquarium tickets online, you don’t just save time (you don’t have to wait in long lines to buy tickets), but you also save money.
+In short, when you book your Barcelona Aquarium tickets online, you don’t just save time by skipping the long lines to buy tickets, but you also save money.